aaryatopiwala/cse15l-lab-reports/lab-report-2-week-3.md

 }
 ```

-After using `javac Server.java SearchEngine.java` and `java SearchEngine 4000` are ran, we can access our server by typing `localhost:4000` into our browser.
+After using `javac Server.java SearchEngine.java` and `java SearchEngine 4000` , we can access our server by typing `localhost:4000` into our browser.
 As one can see, the array starts out empty.

 ![Image](Images/lab20.PNG)